lloydai/example-recommender-system-python/README.md

 1. [Spotlight](https://github.com/maciejkula/spotlight) utilizes factorization model and sequence model in the back end for building a basic recommendation system.
 It's a well-implemented Python framework.
 1. [recommenderlab](https://cran.r-project.org/web/packages/recommenderlab/index.html) provides a research infrastructure to test and develop recommender algorithms including UBCF, IBCF, FunkSVD and association rule-based algorithms.
 1. [CaseRecommender](https://github.com/caserec/CaseRecommender) is a Python implementation of a number of popular recommendation algorithms.
 The framework aims to provide a rich set of components from which you can construct a customized recommender system from a set of algorithms.

-## Non-SaaS Product Recommender Systems

-Not very many Non-SaaS Non-OpenSource recommender systems seem to exist.
-Below is a list:

-1. [Dato](http://dato.com/) is a company that provides a python package and servers for business machine learning including many predictive algorithms for recommendations.
-They also integrate with [Apache Spark](http://blog.dato.com/using-apache-spark-with-graphlab-create) and have great blog posts like **[Why is building custom recommender systems hard?
-Does it have to be?](http://blog.dato.com/why-is-building-custom-recommender-systems-hard-does-it-have-to-be)**.
-Their customers include Pandora and StumbleUpon, must be a good product.

 ## Academic Recommender Systems